 APIs herald a significant step forward in the management of microservices architectures over rigid and disparate legacy systems.

 Here is how APIs and microservices aid in seamless application integration:

-a.)
-With APIs, enterprises find it easier to synchronize microservices with traditional systems and facilitate them to coexist while meeting several operational and compliance imperatives.
-Additionally, an API-led strategy help companies expose the functionality of microservices as products, which results in both external and internal growth.
+- With APIs, enterprises find it easier to synchronize microservices with traditional systems and facilitate them to coexist while meeting several operational and compliance requirements.
+Additionally, an API-led strategy helps companies expose the functionality of microservices as products, which results in both external and internal growth.

-b.)
-APIs bring significant cost benefits by eliminating the need for point-to-point integrations with legacy systems and SaaS applications.
-This allows organizations to quickly scale microservices up or down every time the requirements shift.
+- APIs bring significant cost benefits by eliminating the need for point-to-point integrations with legacy systems and SaaS applications.
+This allows organizations to quickly scale microservices up or down whenever the requirements shift.

-c.)
-Lastly, APIs make it possible to reuse and discover microservices.
-If teams are creating microservices architectures, which are of greater interest to a particular audience, APIs will ensure that they are easily discoverable, facilitate a wider audience reach, and can be managed later as a reusable capability.
+- APIs make it possible to reuse and discover microservices.
+If teams are creating microservices architectures, which are of greater interest to a particular audience, APIs will ensure that they are easily discoverable, facilitate a wider audience reach, and can be managed later as a reusable and scalable solution.

 Kellton Tech as a Strategic Partner in the Transformation

-Kellton Tech has been servicing the Software AG community since 1997 at par excellence.
-With over 250 successful implementations throughout USA and Canada, we are the most trusted and sought-after partner for Software AG products.
+Kellton Tech has been servicing the Software AG community since 1997.
+With over 250 successful implementations throughout the US and Canada, we are the most trusted and sought-after premier partner for Software AG products.

 Our team specializes in implementing microservices and APIs for application integration while delivering the benefits of cost savings and shortened deployment times.